bkrieger1991/rabbitcli/readme.md

     - [Command: `purge-messages`](#command-purge-messages)
     - [Command: `edit-message`](#command-edit-message)

+# What is RabbitCLI?
+Rabbit CLI should help you to perform tasks with a RabbitMQ instance, you can't do with the Management UI addon.

+This CLI tool helps fetching messages with extended filter functionality, editing messages in queues, moving messages from queue A to B (even with filter functionality), purging messages with a filter applied and more.

+It allows you to configure more than one instance, to e.g. perform actions on your local development instance as well on your staging or productive environment.

+It's written in C# .NET 5.0 and available for download in the branch `releases`.

 # Download latest release
-See [release branch](https://github.com/bkrieger1991/rabbittools/tree/releases) for all available releases.
+### See [release branch](https://github.com/bkrieger1991/rabbittools/tree/releases) for all available releases

+## Installation
-For installation just unzip the downloaded archive and either execute the `rabbitcli.exe` directly, or run the `install.ps1` script to copy the RabbitMQ CLI into `C:\Users\<YourName>\AppData\Local\RabbitCLI\rabbitcli.exe` and adding this path to your `PATH` environment variable.
+Just unzip the downloaded archive and either invoke a command (described below) on the `rabbitcli.exe` directly or run the `install.ps1` script to copy the RabbitMQ CLI into `C:\Users\<YourName>\AppData\Local\RabbitCLI\rabbitcli.exe` and adding this path to your user's `PATH` environment variable.

-# Development
+# Contribution & Development
+Feel free to contribute.
 Just open the solution in VisualStudio.
 It's built with the VS 2019 Community edition, there is nothing special you have to do.

 To later execute and debug commands you have to provide debug-arguments.
 Otherwise, just run the terminal in the build output folder, to refer to the `rabbitcli.exe`.

+## Pull request into `master`
+The `master` branch is locked and can only be changed using pull-requests.

-# Create a release
+## Create a release
-Covered by GitHub Actions which will automatically push new versions to releases branch.
+Creating new release-versions is covered by GitHub Actions which will automatically push new archive-versions to `releases` branch.

 # Commands
 ## Configuration